EVHaste/haste-makes-waste/_posts/2022-09-24-renegade-ghost-chapter-2.markdown

 She didn't argue.
 Her eyes seemed to scan something very far away.

 "I'm...yes.
 Okay?
 I am."
-Ghost teetered in the air as she spoke, liable to drop with every syllable.
+Esper teetered in the air as she spoke, liable to drop with every syllable.
 "I'm a monster."

 And then she broke her cardinal rule: she took off her mask.
-Because in truth she wasn't Ghost right now at all, but Sally.
+Because in truth she wasn't Esper right now at all, but Sally.
 More than anything she just needed to be Sally for a second, for someone to understand.

 "I'm sick," she continued, "I've hurt so many people.
 And not a day goes by that I don't think about it.
 But I want to be better.
 I don't want to be that anymore."